-The Nevada Department of Transportation is prepared to help keep roads clear as winter weather approaches.
+As rain and snow is forecast in Northern Nevada, the Nevada Department of Transportation is prepared to help keep roads clear.

 “Keeping drivers safe and connected is our top priority,” NDOT Director Rudy Malfabon explained.
 “And, as we are every year, we are fully stocked and prepared to remove snow and ice and help keep state roads clear.”